Cal Poly Mock Trial

 Opportunities to Participate

 Mock Trial is a team-based activity!
 To first be placed onto a team, students must go through our tryouts Fall quarter.
 These are semi-formal, and anyone who completes the tryout process can join.
 Students will then be placed onto teams with a mix of new and experienced members and compete against other programs at tournaments and scrimmages.
 Teams are then competitively restacked for Winter quarter, which requires participation during Fall quarter.
 Teams bond closely throughout the season, leading to a close-knit and passionate community that is open to anyone!
 For more information, email firstname.lastname@example.org

 Mock Trial Class

-Cal Poly offers a two-quarter sequence of classes designed to help teams prepare for competitions: POLS 295 (fall) and POLS 395 (winter).
-These for-credit classes are a great way to get ready for competitions while putting Mock Trial into the broader context of the American legal system.
-For more information about the class, email Todd Porter, Mock Trial professor and advisor.
+Additionally, Cal Poly offers a two-quarter sequence of classes designed to help teams prepare for competitions: POLS 295 (Fall) and POLS 395 (Winter).
+These are optional for-credit classes and are not required for participation on the club teams.
+But these classes are a great way to prepare for competitions while putting Mock Trial into the broader context of the American legal system.
+Feel free to Email Todd Porter, Mock Trial professor and advisor, for more information about the class.